 As we discussed in this article, there are lots of different names for probate loans, some of them are as follows, Estate loans, probate loans, trust loans, inheritance loans & Trust loan (Inheritance Loans) An inheritance loan company, can be hard to work with because the loan needs to be backed by real assets, like real estate.
 However, an estate advance is easier to achieve and is an important financial tool that can be used by heirs of an estate.

-Borrowing against your inheritance is the same as receiving a probate loan from a bank and has all of the typical loan requirements.
+l of the typical loan requirements.
 You can receive an advance on your inheritance immediately it is the same as you selling a portion of your inheritance to receive funds immediately.